cea-hpc/modules/contrib/readme.txt

-Brief overview of whats here:
+Brief overview of what's here:
 	template: contains a template user we use at the University of Minnesota.
-It has initalization files for both bash and tcsh.
+It has initialization files for both bash and tcsh.

 	modulefiles: contains the basic modulefiles we use at the University of Minnesota, for our template user.
-These are not being kept upto date, but they are some simple examples to get you started.
+These are not being kept up to date, but they are some simple examples to get you started.

 	scripts: